italiangrid/voms/documentation/voms-admin-guide/3.2.0/index.md

 voms.registration.enabled = False
 ```

 in the `/etc/voms/VO_NAME/service.properties` for a given VO.
+Please refer to the [VOMS System administrator guide]({{site.baseurl}}/documentation/sysadmin-guide)
+for more information.

 #### AUP management page<a name="web-app-aup-manage">&nbsp;</a>